-Finding the first eggs in the mating hive is a hard-to-beat feeling!
-To me queen rearing is probably the most rewarding part of beekeeping.
-I concentrate primarily on good utility queens that provide kind and productive bee colonies.
-Starting materials are a number of station-mated Buckfast queens with good traits whose daughters are open-mated to get good and healthy bees.
-I mainly rear queens for my own needs but there usually be a surplus that I sell.
+Finding the first eggs in the mating hive is an unbeatable feeling!
+To me, queen rearing is probably the most rewarding aspect of beekeeping.
+I concentrate primarily on producing good utility queens that are gentle and productive.
+I start with a number of Buckfast queens that have good traits, which are then mated to produce daughters with good health.
+I primarily rear queens for my own use, but there is often a surplus that I sell.

-I do a large number of splits every year, partly to compensate for winter losses and partly as form swarm and Varroa control.
-The splits are over-winter and if there is a surplus in the spring after I’ve replaced the winter-losses it’s sold.
+I do a significant amount of splits annually, partly to make up for winter losses and partly for swarm control and Varroa management.
+The splits are overwintered, and if there is an excess in the spring after I have replaced the winter losses, it is sold.